-Pleasantville is a decidedly white-collar village, with fully 94.72% of the workforce employed in white-collar jobs, well above the national average.
+Pleasantville is a decidedly white-collar village, with fully 91.28% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Pleasantville is a village of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Pleasantville who work in management occupations (20.46%), teaching (16.21%), and office and administrative support (13.81%).
+There are especially a lot of people living in Pleasantville who work in management occupations (14.77%), teaching (11.65%), and sales jobs (10.19%).

 Also of interest is that Pleasantville has more people living here who work in computers and math than 95% of the places in the US.

+Pleasantville is a very ethnically-diverse village.
 The people who call Pleasantville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pleasantville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Pleasantville include Irish, German, English, and Polish.
+Pleasantville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 18.74% of the village’s residents.
+Important ancestries of people in Pleasantville include Irish, Italian, German, English, and Polish.

 The most common language spoken in Pleasantville is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Spanish and Portuguese.